lrondanini/swayjs/README.md

 ## Route Interface

-Every route must contain a class that implements the Route interface.
+Every route must contain and **export** a class that implements the Route interface.
 This is the Route interface:

 ```js
 export interface Route {